bcwhite-code/brians-blueprints/self-building-spacex.md

 * Change landing pad beside red warehouse chests to "(world)/Home", substituting the name of the world.
 * Change the landing pad beside the green warehouse chest to "-Personal-".
-* Change the recycling rocket beside the plain warehouse chest to have a destination of Nauvis/Recycling and to "launch when cargo full".
+* Change the recycling rocket beside the plain warehouse chest to have a destination of Nauvis/Recycling and to "launch on cargo full".
 * Change the channel of the transmitter near the reactor to "(world)/Cannons".
 * Change the channel of the transmitter near the landing pads to "(world)/Home".
 * Merge chests (only once all chests and power poles have been placed).